willy-mello/democracyWorks/README.md

 * The form updates state and submits information correctly.

-* The requestMaker function from the utils correctly formats the request url and header.
+* utility functions do what they are supposed to.

+* data is fetched from both google civics info and turbovote.

 ### What Doesn't Work